Get the Precise Knowledge of Rheumatoid Arthritis

 1. Age

-Rheumatoid Arthritis impacts grown-ups (adults) of all ages, although most individuals are diagnosed between 40 to 60 years old.
+Rheumatoid Arthritis impacts grown-ups (adults) of all ages, although most individuals are diagnosed between 40 and 60 years old.
 Moreover, around three-quarters of individuals with rheumatoid arthritis are working professionals when they first encounter the diagnosis.

 2. Sex